SID177/rtcamp_wordpress_assi2/README.md

 ## Introduction:

 A simple Photo gallery plugin.
-The user is able to add photos in a post, and can reorder it.
+The user is able to add photos in a post, and can reorder it by drag and drop.

+> The post created in this plugin won't be posted on the front side.

 ![Checkbox](https://github.com/SID177/uploaded_images/blob/master/Capture3.PNG?raw=true)